cakephp/docs/en/contributing/cakephp-coding-conventions.rst

 Indentation
 ===========

-One tab will be used for indentation.
+One tab is used for indentation.

 So, indentation should look like this::